AlexseyPivovarov/starnavi/README.md

         "password": "some_password"
     }
     ```
-    >Will return Json with JWT, like
+    >Will return http response status code 200, OK and Json with JWT, like
     ```json
     {
         "access": "access_token",